Winter Scenes and Cleaner Streams

 As we prepare for the winter months ahead, learn about some of the challenges associated with keeping icy roads safe and waterways clean with this special guest article featuring Jan Bowers, P.G.

 For over 20 years, Ms. Bowers has served as Executive Director of Chester County Water Resources Authority (CCWRA), taking the lead on Chester County's water resources management initiatives.
 During this time, she has led the operation of four regional flood control facilities as well as the development of the county's water resources management plan "Watersheds" and the "County-wide Act 167 Stormwater Management Plan."
 She has worked with water suppliers on source water protection and coordinated floodplain management and MS4 stormwater efforts.
 For more than two decades, the Brandywine Conservancy has worked closely with Ms. Bowers on water quality initiatives throughout the Brandywine-Christina and Chesapeake Bay watersheds.
+Recently, Ms. Bowers was appointed Chester County's new Director of Facilities, and she will continue to oversee the CCWRA staff and lead the Authority as part of her responsibilities.

 The beautiful landscapes of Chester County are on display all throughout the year.
 While it’s difficult to pick a favorite season, certainly one of the favorites is when the winter snow blankets the County’s rolling fields, hills and valleys.